GoogleCloudPlatform/pgadapter/README.md

 PGAdapter has been tested and can be used with the following clients:
 1. `psql`: Versions 11, 12, 13 and 14 are supported.
 See [psql support](docs/psql.md) for more details.
-2. `JDBC`: Versions 42.x and higher are partly supported.
+2. `JDBC`: Versions 42.x and higher have __limited support__.
 See [JDBC support](docs/jdbc.md) for more details.
-3. `pgx`: Version 4.15 and higher have limited support.
+3. `pgx`: Version 4.15 and higher have __limited support__.
 See [pgx support](docs/pgx.md) for more details.

-Other drivers and tools have not been specifically tested and are not known to work with PGAdapter.
+Other drivers and tools have __not been specifically tested__ and are not known to work with PGAdapter and are therefore __not supported__.
+Drivers and tools that use [simple query protocol](https://www.postgresql.org/docs/current/protocol-flow.html#id-1.10.5.7.4) are likely to work with PGAdapter.
+Drivers and tools that use the [extended query protocol](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY) are more likely to at least have some issues when used with PGAdapter.

 ## Usage
 The PostgreSQL adapter can be started both as a Docker container, a standalone process as well as an